Medicare Observation vs. Inpatient Status Denied

 - A 2024 federal rule now allows certain Original Medicare beneficiaries to appeal when a hospital changes their status from inpatient to observation.
 This applies to stays beginning on or after January 1, 2009.

-- A 2026 Medicare Advantage rule prevents MA plans from retroactively reversing a previously approved inpatient admission, except in cases of fraud or clear error.
+- A Medicare Advantage rule in effect since January 1, 2024 (42 CFR 422.138) prevents MA plans from reopening and reversing a previously approved inpatient admission except for good cause or evidence of fraud.
 If your MA plan authorized your inpatient stay and later tried to reclassify it as observation, this rule protects you.

 - Medicare Advantage appeals for observation status denials have a high overturn rate.
-According to KFF, over 80% of MA prior authorization appeals were decided in the beneficiary’s favor in 2024.
+According to KFF, 80.7% of appealed MA prior authorization denials were partially or fully overturned in 2024.

 - If your doctor supports the inpatient classification, a letter of medical necessity from your treating physician is powerful evidence on appeal.